About the Archives

 The Manuscript Collection includes personal papers, organizational records, and other original documents pertaining to Woburn history, organized in fourteen different categories.
 The Archives holds over 200 distinct manuscript collections.
 A guide to the Collections, the Classification Guide, can be found under Finding Aids.
 Finding Aids are added regularly.

-The Photograph Collection consists of tens of thousands of historical photographs, spanning more than one hundred years of Woburn history, including the Patrick J. Farino Photograph Collection and the Dexter B. Johnson Photograph Collection.
+The Photograph Collection consists of tens of thousands of historical photographs, spanning more than one fifty hundred years of Woburn’s history, including the Patrick J. Farino Photograph Collection and the Dexter B. Johnson Photograph Collection.

 Physical collections are currently open to the public.
-There is no fee for accessing the Digital Collection.
+If you are unable to visit the library in person, please search the Digital Collection.

 Woburn Public Library resides on the lands and waterways originally belonging to the Naumkeag, Pawtucket, and Massachusett peoples.
 WPL acknowledges this history and the people who have stewarded this land though the generations, past and present.